ilastik/ilastik/sphericaltexture_plugin/my_feature_plugin/README.md

 The ilastik UI should start up.

 You can download and open the following a [sample project][ocex] or [create your own][ocdocs].
-Open the project, when clicking on _Select Features_, the **sphericaltexture** plugin should show up.
+Open the project, when clicking on _Select Features_, the **my_feature_plugin** plugin should show up.
 Per default the feature _"example_global_feature"_, and "example_local_feature" is implemented.

 ## Writing your object feature plugin

-The `sphericaltexture` folder holds a template that you can use to implement your feature plugin.
+The `my_feature_plugin` folder holds a template that you can use to implement your feature plugin.
-The file `sphericaltexture.py` and `sphericaltexture.yapsy-plugin` are the only files that you will need to edit.
+The file `the_module.py` and `the_module.yapsy-plugin` are the only files that you will need to edit.

-* `sphericaltexture.yapsy-plugin`: this holds the metadata that is used by the plugin manager that is used in ilastik `yapsy`.
+* `the_module.yapsy-plugin`: this holds the metadata that is used by the plugin manager that is used in ilastik `yapsy`.
-* `sphericaltexture.py`: The class `ObjFeatSphericalTexture` is the template class that you need to edit in order to add your feature.
+* `the_module.py`: The class `MyObjectFeatures` is the template class that you need to edit in order to add your feature.
   These methods have to be implemented: `availableFeatures` and either (or both) `compute_global`, and/or `compute_local`.
   _`compute_global`_ assumes that the computation is done on the whole image at once.
   _`compute_local`_ assumes that the computation will happen per object.